In 1946 the Company produced a book containing photos and short biographies of their veteran employees:

 It will be observed that in 1894 the output of Fife shewed a decrease, as compared with the previous year, of 835,531 tons.
 This check to progress arose through a sixteen weeks wages strike in which the whole of the collieries in Scotland were involved.
 In 1912 a national stoppage took place, the question in dispute being the establishment of a statutory minimum wage, From the year 1899 the Scottish miners had had the advantage of a standard rate of wages through the Coal Conciliation Board, but in 1911 an agitation arose throughout Great Britain for an individual minimum fixed by Act of Parliament.
 While offering to legislate for a reasonable minimum, the Government refused to incorporate the scheduled rates which the miners tabled in a Bill, and a suspension of labour took place on 29th February, 1912; Despite the stoppage, the Government introduced a Bill into the House of Commons without the scheduled rates, and on 26th March the measure passed through Parliament.
 The Act provided for the appointment of Joint District Boards, and the different Boards had the power to fix the minimum rates for their respective districts.
 After a six weeks’ struggle the miners accepted the principle of the Act.
 The pre-war year, 1913, was a record year for output for the County of Fife, and it will be observed from the above table that the collieries of The Fife Coal Company contributed nearly the half of the total.
 In 1872 the persons employed in and about the mines of Fife numbered 4,650.
 In 1913 the total was 29,322, and of the latter total, The Fife Coal Company employed about 15,000.
 Statistics bearing on the persons and the output beyond 1913 would be of little value.

 The great world-wide war broke out in 1914.
 From 20 to 25 per cent of the mine workers joined the Forces, and the coal output fell in proportion.
 The number of workers was increased after the war had finished, but in July, 1919, the seven hours day was conceded by Parliament, on the recommendation of the Coal Commission, and the cutting off of an hour off the working day seriously affected the output per person employed.
 Over the wages question a suspension of labour took place throughout the country on April 1st, 1921.
 Fife collieries suffered badly at the hands of the extremists.
 Pumping was forcibly suspended at all the pumping pits in the county for four weeks, and the damage done through flooding in the workings of the pits was great and unprecedented.
 Work was resumed on July 1st.
 The strike ended fully two months before The Fife Coal Company had in September entered upon its Jubilee year ; but, because of the devastation caused in the underground workings, months had elapsed before most of the pre-strike operatives were able to find employment, while there are still a considerable number of men out of work, and two collieries are only now being unwatered, as well as considerable areas of dip workings.
-Even though you can’t get access at the villages, when you get back to the hotel get on your computer or mobile device and play at iNet Roulette.

 The present output is 15 per cent below pre-war output, but is being steadily increased.
 The following is a complete list of the Company’s collieries at work:-